 “If the replication crisis didn’t replicate, then how we can even trust social psychology at all?
 Nothing ever replicates, not even our failure to replicate,” said Dr. Ron Fisher, who once won the award for ‘Smartest at Harvard’.
 “This shows that our failures even fail to fail, our defeats aren’t even self-defeating.
 What kind of science is this?
 I want answers.”

-Once they secure funding, Dr. Fisher, Dr. Brown, and several other Harvard psychologists plan on attempting to replicate the failed replication of the replication crisis.
+Once the funding is available, Dr. Fisher and several other Harvard psychologists plan on attempting to replicate the failed replication of the replication crisis.